IntelliTect/Coalesce/docs/stacks/vue/coalesce-vue-vuetify/components/c-select.md

 - The name of a foreign key or reference navigation property belonging to `model`.
 - The name of a model type.
 - A direct reference to a metadata object.
-- A string in dot-notation that starts with a type name that resolves to a foreign key or reference navigation property.

 ::: tip
-When binding by a key value, if the corresponding object cannot be found (e.g. there is no navigation property, or the navigation property is null), c-select will automatically attempt to load the object from the server so it can be displayed in the UI.
+When the binding can only locate a PK value and the corresponding object cannot be found (e.g. there is no navigation property, or the navigation property is null), c-select will automatically attempt to load the object from the server so it can be displayed in the UI.
 :::

 <Prop def="model?: Model" lang="ts" />